brianlund/kubernetes-workshop/README.md

 Ensure all pods are in `STATUS Running`

-You can now access your service with the hostname you assigned `ingress.yaml`
+You can now access your service with the hostname you assigned in `ingress.yaml`

 ### Notes